sigasi/sigasi_insights/content/releasenotes/sigasi-5.01.md

 * {{< pill text="Verilog" >}} Allow `modport`s to be applied on module instantiation actuals that are arrays of interfaces
 * {{< pill text="Eclipse" >}} Upgraded Chromium to 95 from 80, maintaining the stability of 80 but improving its performance

+# Sigasi Studio 5.1.3 Point Release

+On May 22, we released Sigasi Studio 5.1.3
+This release contains the following changes and bug fixes:

+* Missing build after changing the library of a file or folder
+* Improved autocomplete responsiveness for its first invocation
+* {{< pill text="Eclipse" >}} Upgraded to a Chromium 95 that supports Red Hat Enterprise Linux 7
+* {{< pill text="Verilog" >}} Fixed a performance regression in autocomplete